OccupyMars2025/OccupyMars2025/README.md

 ## <p align="center"> *Keep it up, boys !
 Fight !
 Fight to the finish !* </p>

 ## <p align="center"> *Achieve small victories every hour* </p>

+### *Remember: You survive in this world by relying on your own genuine abilities—not by anyone’s charity!*

 ### *The teams performed exceptionally by quickly pivoting to meet the increased demand from our customers.*
 ### *The harder the task, the smaller the first step should be.*